 The Uffizi Gallery

-An entrance ticket to this world famous museum costs €25.
+An entrance ticket to this world-famous museum costs €25.
 But keep in mind, it’s not the price that stops tourists from seeing the Uffizi, it’s the popularity.
-If you plan to visit, make sure to make a reservation online on the official website at least 10 days in advance.
+If you plan to visit, make sure to make a reservation online on the official website in advance.

 💡 YOu May Also Enjoy…